 The Gut-Brain Axis is currently a hot topic, and it's only getting bigger.
 This idea of a gut-brain connection is nothing new: ‘Go with your gut feeling’ is a very old saying.
 But over the past ten years hundreds of scientific studies have explored the potential of this fascinating subject.

 The US National Institute of Mental Health invested over US$1 million into a research programme that tried to unlock the secret biological pathways between the microbiome and the brain.
 (Follow the link to read more about the link between the gut microbiome and mental health).
 The study results were presented in November 2015 at the meeting of the Society for Neuroscience in Washington DC called under the title: ‘Gut Microbes and the Brain: Paradigm Shift in Neuroscience’1.

-This wave of interest has also yielded multiple books on the gut-brain connection, such as Dr. Robert Perlmutter's book ‘Brain Maker’, and Giulia Enders book, ‘Gut’, which included a chapter on ‘The Brain and the Gut’.
+This wave of interest has also yielded multiple books on the gut-brain connection, such as Dr. David Perlmutter's book ‘Brain Maker’, and Giulia Enders book, ‘Gut’, which included a chapter on ‘The Brain and the Gut’.

 Gut Brain Axis explained in a TED talk by gut scientist of the hour Giulia Enders